lizbur10/refresher-on-mvc/README.md

 Oh my goodness!
 Amazon invents a new home device that talks to you!
-Again, the bank only needs to write a new `view` (or "interface") that can leverage the pre-existing architecture of the bank's `controller` and `model`, so long as it can send information across the iternet.
+Again, the bank only needs to write a new `view` (or "interface") that can leverage the pre-existing architecture of the bank's `controller` and `model`, so long as it can send information across the internet.

 Remember, we said that _software architects_ focus  on making design decisions which allow for ease of change, extensibility and avoidance of bugs.
 For every